-SQL injection, abbreviated as SQLi, is a popular database attack technique that poisons dynamic SQL statements, which completes certain segments of the query or raises an additional condition that makes the logic true.
+SQL injection, abbreviated as SQLi, is a popular database attack technique that poisons dynamic SQL statements, which completes certain query segments or raises an additional condition that makes the logic true.
 This attack technique takes undue benefit of the design flaws in weakly constructed web applications for exploiting SQL statements to run malicious SQL code.

 Working of SQL Injection

-The kinds of attacks carried out by the use of SQL injection that varies based on the nature of the database engine used.
+The kinds of attacks carried out by using SQL injection vary based on the nature of the database engine used.
 The SQLi attack works on the SQL statement that is dynamic in nature.
 A dynamic SQL statement is the one that is generated at run time by means of the parameter password from the form of a web or URI query string.

 Let us take an example of a website that will make use of a service that has a bill payment mechanism and might ask for the user's account number in a web form as well as send that to the database for pulling the connected account data.
 When the web application is associated with a dynamic SQL query string, it might look something like: